Approaching Collateral Optimization for NISQ and Quantum-Inspired Computing: Interlude with the Knapsack Problem

 \emph{\textbf{Simulated quantum annealing}}.
 Obtaining quantum advantage for certain problem instances may be, in some cases, closer than one would anticipate by utilizing the technique of simulated quantum annealing (SQA) \cite{crosson2016simulated}.
 Specifically, in \cite{crosson2016simulated} a method to rigorously demonstrate that the Markov chain underlying SQA effectively samples the target distribution and discovers the \emph{global minimum} of the spike cost function in \poly~time supporting is developed.
 While the analysis is limited to a very specific model and cannot be considered conclusive, the authors use interesting techniques such as initiating warm starts (a very popular technique applied in Deep Learning \cite{loshchilov2016sgdr} as well as in QAOA \cite{egger2021warm}), from the adiabatic path and using the quantum ground state probability distribution to comprehend the stationary distribution of SQA.

-Interestingly, SQA is considered effective, as compared to a classical algorithm, for optimization problems with spike (deep and narrow) global optima.
-As such, exploiting hybrid solvers that combine SQA and classical algorithms could offer an alternative approach \cite{10078403}.
+Interestingly, SQA might be considered effective, as compared to a purely classical algorithm, for optimization problems with spike (deep and narrow) global optima.
+As such, exploiting hybrid solvers that combine SQA and classical algorithms could offer an alternative approach \cite{10078403} due to SQA's effectiveness in sampling target distributions.
+However, to the best of our knowledge, its applicability is currently limited to specific models, and the broader effectiveness remains an open question.